cseanburns/systems-librarianship/src/3c-library-search.md

 ## Conclusion

-Z39.50 is often presented as an abstract information retrieval concept even though it has played a central part of searching online catalogs and database for nearly 50 years.
+Z39.50 is often presented as an abstract information retrieval concept even though it has played a central part of searching online catalogs and databases for nearly 50 years.
 The protocol, using tools like `yaz`, can be used to build search interfaces to bibliographic data.
 For example, see: